Home

 Cross Section Drawings

-House Plan Cross Section The cross section could very well be the most difficult view in learning how to read blueprints since a large amount of detail and layers can sometimes be included.
+The cross section could very well be the most difficult view in learning how to read blueprints since a large amount of detail and layers can sometimes be included.
 In our doll house example, imagine if the "slice" was very thick and included in it a few layers of walls, as well as some doorways, fixtures such as bathtubs and sinks, and details for a built-in cabinet.
-The residential designer or architect will often use the cross-section view to detail interior finishing such as built-ins, trim work and stairway finishing for the sub-contractors who will be doing this work.
+The residential designer or architect will often use the cross-section view to detail interior finishing such as built-ins, trim work and stairway finishing for the construction crew who will be doing this work.
 This view is also invaluable to the framers since it will give a better picture of how the house is to be built.
-Since the cross section also shows a slice of the exterior walls, information about the details of the wall layers , their insulation and exterior cladding is also included in this view.
-Often full house blueprints will include a few cross-sections.
+Since the cross section can also show a slice of the exterior walls, information about the details of the wall layers, their insulation and exterior cladding can be included in this view.
+Often full house blueprints will include several cross-sections.
 A more complicated and detailed house will require more cross-section drawings.